Privacy Policy

 (f) Aggregated and anonymised data — we may share aggregated, anonymised, or de-identified data that does not identify any individual or organisation with any third party, including for industry research, benchmarking, and marketing purposes.
 Such data is not personal information.

 Primary application data and Customer Data are stored in Australia.
-Some of our sub-processors may store or process personal information outside Australia, including in the United States (e.g. OpenAI for AI processing, Stripe for payment processing, Resend for email delivery, Vercel for edge hosting).
+Some of our sub-processors may store or process personal information outside Australia, including in the United States and other countries where those categories of providers operate.
 Where we disclose personal information overseas, we take reasonable steps to ensure recipients comply with privacy standards comparable to the APPs (APP 8), including by entering into data processing agreements, standard contractual clauses, or relying on comparable privacy frameworks.
 You consent to such overseas disclosure where it is necessary for the operation and delivery of the Service.
 You may contact us for a current list of countries in which recipients are likely to be located.

 We implement technical and organisational measures appropriate to the risk to protect personal information against unauthorised access, alteration, disclosure, destruction, and loss.
 These measures include, but are not limited to: